jason-whitted/redux-101/05-toolkit/README-01-refactor.md

 > doesn't actually mutate the state because it uses the Immer library,<br>
 > which detects changes to a "draft state" and produces a brand new<br>
 > immutable state based off those changes<br>

+Also noteworthy is that we aren't specifying a single reducer for the slice.
+Previously our reducer was a giant switch block that had all of the business logic in it.
+With the toolkit we now can break apart this into micro reducers (nobody calls them that).
+No more switch statement.
+We **could** take this a step further and move each of these micro reducers out to their own file.
+They are now little, tiny contained blocks of code (i.e. units) -- which means it's easy to unit test them.

 The "slice" is an object that has the resulting `reducer` and also the various action creators.